-At September 30, 2023, we had 8,427 employees, of which 8,357 were full-time employees.
-We are party to two collective bargaining agreements covering fewer than 40 employees within our Infrastructure Solutions segment.
+At September 30, 2024, we had 9,485 employees, of which 9,423 were full-time employees.
+We are party to two collective bargaining agreements covering fewer than 30 employees within our Infrastructure Solutions segment.
 We have not experienced, and do not expect, any work stoppage, and we believe that our relationship with our employees is strong.

-We are committed to diversity and inclusion in the workplace, and our policies prohibit discrimination based on race, color, creed, gender, gender identity, sexual orientation, religion, marital status, national origin, disability, protected veteran status and relatives of protected veterans and any other status protected by local, state or federal law.
+We are committed to diversity and inclusion in the workplace, and our policies prohibit discrimination based on race, color, sex, gender, gender identity, sexual orientation, religion, marital status, national origin, ethnicity, citizenship status, religious creed or belief, physical or mental disability, protected veteran status and relatives of protected veterans, marital or familial status, legally protected medical condition, genetic information and any other status protected by local, state or federal law.
 This commitment applies to all aspects of employment, including recruitment, hiring, training, compensation, job assignment, advancement, performance feedback and separation.